sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 or you can define new logs by specifying the path.

 ### Server Status
-This page will give some basic information about the Gluu Server such as the hostname, IP address, free memory & disk space.
+This page provides some basic information about the Gluu Server such as the hostname, IP address, free memory & disk space.
 The number of users in the backend is also available in this page.